osm2pgsql-dev/osm2pgsql/docs/flex.md

   additional column.
 * are in a specific PostgresSQL tablespace (set `data_tablespace`) or that get their indexes created in a specific tablespace (set `index_tablespace`).
+* are in a specific schema (set `schema`).
+Note that the schema has to be created before you start osm2pgsql.

 If you are using the `osm2pgsql.define_(node|way|relation|area)_table()` convenience functions, osm2pgsql will automatically create an id column named